 While a joint current account is typically used between partners, it can also be used with a housemate, friend or a family member for different reasons.
 Whoever you share the account with should be someone that you can trust completely, as they’ll have access to the money that you put into the account.

 What are the benefits of a joint account over a standard account?

-The benefit of having a joint account is that it is an easier way to manage household expenses.
+The main benefit of having a joint account is the convenience in managing household expenses.
 Both partners can lodge a certain amount each month into the account that will cover all expenses such as rent or home loan payments, utility bills, grocery shopping and even entertainment costs.
 It takes the hassle out of each partner having the responsibility of paying bills themselves and then working out who owes who money each month.

-With direct debits set up and each partner having a card to access the account for in-store or online purchases, there is less time and effort involved in controlling your finances.
+With direct debits set up and each partner having a debit card to access the account for both in-store or online purchases, there is less time and effort involved in controlling your finances.